hao-lee/Graphvizer/README.md

 # Graphvizer

 `Graphvizer` is a `Graphviz` plugin for Sublime Text 3.
-It can simplify the process of writing `dot` files.
-You just need to edit your file and this plugin will render the image and refresh it in real time.
+It can make your experience more pleasant when editing a `dot` language file.
+You just need to edit your file at the speed of thought and this plugin will render the image and refresh it in real time.
 If the syntax is invalid, the plugin will show you some error messages.

 # Features